 Tap or click the "Full Screen" button to optimize the fit to your device's viewable area.

-Obtain appropriate studies such as Ankle Brachial Index (ABI)/Ankle Brachial Pressure Index (ABPI) to exclude significant arterial disease.
+Obtain appropriate studies such as Ankle Brachial Index (ABI) to exclude significant arterial disease.
 Refer to ABI Procedure and Value Table.

-Disease or wound of other etiology (e.g., lymphedema, lipedema, arterial, or neuropathic)
+Disease or wound of other etiology (e.g., lipedema, arterial, or neuropathic)

-Refer to WOCN Society document: Venous, Arterial, and Neuropathic Lower-Extremity Wounds: Clinical Resource Guide
+Refer to WOCN Society document: Lower-Extremity Wounds due to Venous Disease, Arterial Disease, or Diabetes Mellitus and/or Neuropathic Disease: Clinical Resource Guide

 Refer to CEAP table to determine severity of chronic venous insufficiency